natecraddock/ziglua/docs.md

 ## Build Documentation

-When integrating ziglua into your projects, the following two statements are required:
+When integrating Ziglua into your projects, the following two statements are required:

 1. `@import()` the `build.zig` file
-2. `addPackage()` the ziglua api
+2. `addPackage()` the Ziglua api

-Note that this _must_ be done after setting the target and build mode, otherwise ziglua will not know that information.
+Note that this _must_ be done after setting the target and build mode, otherwise Ziglua will not know that information.

 ```zig
 const ziglua = @import("lib/ziglua/build.zig");